Samsung/tizen-docs/docs/application/dotnet/guides/nui/grid-layout.md

 > Only `Columns` property is supported on Tizen 5.5.

 `GridLayout` is a grid box for the two dimensional layout.
 It constraints the x and y position, width, and height of the child actors.

-Positioning children in a grid form, the size of each column and row is set to the largest size of cells belonging to their axis.
+`GridLayout` is a grid box for the two dimensional layout.
+It constraints the x and y position, width, and height of the child actors.
+It positions the children in a grid form, where the size of each column and row is set to the largest size of the cells belonging to their axis.

-If the `Column` or the `Row` Property is not specified on the child, it is automatically assigned left to right or top to bottom depending on the `GridOrientation` Property.

-There are two types of properties.
-One is the properties for the grid layout and Another one is the properties that affect the specified child:
+There are two types of properties that affect the `GridLayout`.
+One is the properties for the grid layout and other is the properties that affect the specified child.

 The following table describes the properties of `GridLayout`: